vmware-tanzu-private/antrea/docs/bgp-policy.md

 A BGPPolicy in Kubernetes is a Custom Resource Definition (CRD) object.

 The following manifest creates a BGPPolicy object.
-It will start a BGP process with ASN `64512`, listening on port `179`, on Nodes labeled with `bgp=enabled`.
-The process will advertise LoadBalancerIPs and ExternalIPs to a BGP peer at IP address `192.168.77.200`, which has ASN `65001` and listens on port `179`:
+It will start a BGP process with the private ASN `64512`, listening on port `179`, on Nodes labeled with `bgp=enabled`.
+The process will use the confederation identifier `65000` and advertise LoadBalancerIPs and ExternalIPs.
+It peers with an external BGP peer at IP address `192.168.77.200`, which has ASN `65001` and listens on port `179`, as well as internal BGP peers within the confederation.

 ```yaml
 apiVersion: crd.antrea.io/v1alpha1